aridoza/foundational-java/oop-java/creating-classes-lab/README.md

 #### Deliverable

-Your program should return the text below, following the requirements above.
+Your program should return the text below, following the requirements above:

 ```
 The Elephant has a top speed of 25 mph.